Updated August 14, 2023

 Some of the significant advantages are mentioned below:

 - It can be set off against capital gain, which can help reduce tax liability.

 - It can be carried forward for many years, which varies for different countries.
 Usually, the period is eight years which means that the loss can be recovered against a capital gain in the future.

 It is a common aspect found in the sale of capital assets.
 It happens when the consideration received on selling such assets is less than the acquisition cost, resulting in capital loss.
-Unlike business loss, it cannot be directly adjusted from business Income and can be changed only from capital gain (short-term or long term depending upon the type of capital losses) and can be carried forward for several years, which varies from jurisdiction to jurisdiction as per the Income Tax Laws prevalent.
-Also, while calculating it, one needs to adjust the cost acquisition to account for indexation to realize the true capital gain or a capital loss.
+Unlike business loss, it cannot be directly adjusted from Business Income.
+It can be changed only from capital gain (short-term or long-term, depending upon the type of capital losses).
+It can be carried forward for several years, which varies from jurisdiction to jurisdiction as per the prevalent income tax laws.
+Also, while calculating it, one must adjust the cost acquisition to account for indexation to realize the true capital gain or a capital loss.
 Despite the clarity, multiple challenges are involved in filing capital losses in income tax returns, and one needs to avail the services of a certified tax planner to assess capital losses correctly, following the income tax guidelines on capital gains and losses.